MahdiSelmani/logAnalyser/README.md

 git clone https://github.com/MahdiSelmani/logAnalyser.git
 ```

 Before running the Log Analyzer project, make sure Kafka and Zookeeper are running.
 Set up the URL to localhost:9092 and the topic to 'log'.

+Make sure the MySQL is running, with a database named 'log', and the appropriate tables.

 Navigate to the project directory:
 ```
 cd logAnalyser
 ```